-Those with one to four years of experience at the company can expect to make about $63K annually on average.
-Broken down by tenure, the largest share of The World Bank Group employees (34 percent) have five to nine years of experience and earn $78K per year on average.
+Those with one to four years of experience at the company can expect to make around $68K per year on average.
+Broken down by tenure, the largest share of The World Bank Group employees (33 percent) have five to nine years of experience and earn about $77K annually on average.

-Within the firm, employees working in District of Columbia take home the most — $79K annually on average.
+Within the firm, employees working in District of Columbia take home the most — approximately $81K per year on average.

 Certifications and Degrees

 Monetary compensation comes to approximately $59K per year for Business Certificate Holders, far surpassing the earnings of non-credentialed workers.
 Those with a Doctorate (PhD) at The World Bank Group come out on top, and their salaries approach $105K annually.